JasonChenJinyu/Houniao-Project/README.md

 # Houniao Project
 ## Motivation and Aspiration
-Houniao Project is orginated from Moonshot 48: a Hackathon belongs to teenagers.
-There, 4 distinct yet aspired individual utilized their specialization to serve a unified goal: make the world a better place through AI-powered education, the ultimate theme of the hackathon.
+Houniao Project orginated from Moonshot 48, a Hackathon belongs to teenagers.
+There, four distinct yet aspired youth combined their expertise to pursue a shared goal: make the world a better place through AI-powered education.

-Houniao project aims to help a overlooked group of individual: the left-behind childrens in rural or developing urban area who are not accompanied by their parents most of the time.
-With respect to the theme of the hackathon: AI education for good.
+Houniao project aims to support an often-overlooked group: left-behind children in rural and underdeveloped urban areas who spend most of their time without parental companionship and are subjected to educational and emotion unfulfillment.

-## Project Overview
+## Key Features
-Houniao Project's first product is Houniao ONE, an AI-powered emoji chatbot specialized for education and children communication, featuring parent access to children's mental status analyzed and reported by AI to facilitate parent-kid communication and interaction, preventing emotional and social detachment, and cultivating social responsibility.
-It consists a children user interactive interface, parent terminal, and a database of children's data with AI API implemented.
+**Houniao ONE**, the initial of this project, is an AI-powered emoji chatbot designed for education and child communication.
+It provides parents with AI-analyzed reports on their child's mental well-being, fostering better parent-child interaction and preventing emotional and social detachment while promoting social responsibility.

+### Houniao ONE consists of:
+- **Interactive interface** for children, implemented with AI-Humanization technologies
+- **Parent terminal** for checking updates on children's status
+- **AI-integrated database** for processing conversation and analyzing children's data

+## Getting Started

-### Hardware Configuration (Children's End)
+### Hardware Setup
-On children's end, as children press the button, a 3-second audio recording starts.
-The audio file will be saved and transcripted to text, and then it will be sent to AI model.
-The AI, while responding a message, returns a emoji token representing AI's tone when speaking and send to the hardware through http request.
-Then, a emoji animation will be selected from a sequence and be displayed on the LED matrix.
+#### Material Required
+- ESP32C3 or other model with Wi-Fi connectivity

-Prototype Hardware: Esp32-C3 Supermini, WS2812 LED 8*8 matrix display, Power managing module, and Battery.
+- WS2812 8*8 LED matrix

-### Frontend Configuration (Parent's End)

-Parent portal is designed to be available on web and ios or android app where parent can get to know the AI's recent response and analysis of children's emotions.

-### Backend Configuration (AI Database)
+- 5V Power supply or battery
+- 3D-printed enclosure

+#### Prerequisites
+- Arduino IDE or Platform IO preinstalled
+- API keys for AI services

+#### 1. Install arduino library dependencies:
+   `Adafruit_NeoPixel`
+   and
+   `Arduino Json`

+#### 2. Change Wi-Fi Parameters
+Go to `Embedded Program/src/main.cpp` line 8-9.
+Change the SSID and Passcode to correspond your local network.

+#### Optional: Adding Custom Emojis
+Using `Embedded Program/pixelizer.py`, you can easily turn a image into a 8*8 RGB matrix that can be read by `main.cpp`.
+You need to define the customized pattern in `main.cpp`, add a method that execute it, and modify `void loop()` to add it into the sequence.

+### Software Setup
+According to `Frontend` and `Backend` folder, build the webpage and database.
+The hardware should work in accordance with the software once set up.

+## Technology Stack
+- Hardware: Arduino
+- Frontend: React 19, Vite 6, ESLint
+- AI Sevices: Kouzi API
+- Backend: Python, SQLite

+# License

 Copyright © 2025 Wangzi Haoran, Jason Chen, Notting Xu, Yang Yanrui.
 All Rights Reserved.